cesalberca/blog/src/infrastructure/articles/en/why-i-migrated-my-blog-to-web-components.md

 }
 ```

-And that is probably all you need to know for now of Snowpack, a tool that **saves us the bundle generation time**, which can shave does precious seconds in developments and **avoids complexity**.
+That is probably all you need to know for now of Snowpack, a tool that **saves us the bundle generation time**, which can shave does precious seconds in developments and **avoids complexity**.

 ## Migration process

-In my proyects I bet on an architecture which **separates the logic of what my aplication does from how the user interacts with system**.
+In my projects I bet on an architecture which **separates the logic of what my application does from how the user interacts with system**.
 I often follow an architecture with 4 layers: **application**, **domain**, **infrastructure** and **ui**.
-And this has allowed me to migrate from Vue to LitElement changing mainly the **ui** layer.
+This has allowed me to migrate from Vue to LitElement changing mainly the **ui** layer.
 If you want to know more about this you can watch a talk a gave about [this](https://www.youtube.com/watch?v=NpjecaAgcVQ) (in Spanish).

 What other layers I needed to change?
 The **infrastructure** layer, because when you don't have bundler the imports of Markdown were handled by Webpack with [frontmatter-markdown-loader](https://www.npmjs.com/package/frontmatter-markdown-loader).
-I had to replace the retrieval of articles with HTTP requests with [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).
+I had to replace the retrieval of articles with HTTP requests using [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

-Something so simple as importing non JavaScript files was something that was primarly introduced by Webpack and other bundlers, but is something not native, not [at moment](https://github.com/tc39/proposal-module-attributes) at least.
-Morever, CSS, image and SVG imports inside JavaScript can be replaced by the use of link, img tags and inlining SVG respectively.
+Something so simple as importing non JavaScript files was something that was primarily introduced by Webpack and other bundlers, but is something not native, not [at moment](https://github.com/tc39/proposal-module-attributes) at least.
+Moreover, CSS, image and SVG imports inside JavaScript can be replaced by the use of link, img tags and inlining SVG respectively.

 Something that I like about Vue is the reactivity and how you can even create reactive objects outside of the components using the [Vue.observable](https://vuejs.org/v2/api/#Vue-observable) API.
-I was using this API mainly to handle the little state that I have, which is to change the language and theme.
+I was using this API mainly to handle the little state I have, which is to change the language and theme.
 With LitElement there is nothing like this, and as I didn't want to couple the state with the view I had to rely on a solution like [RxJS](https://rxjs-dev.firebaseapp.com/) where I stored the state in a BehaviourSubject.

 Something that I missed was to avoid prop drilling using the [Provide/Inject](https://vuejs.org/v2/api/#provide-inject) API.
 With LitElement there is nothing like this or React's [context API](https://reactjs.org/docs/context.html) (which is where the Provide/Inject API comes from).
-But now that I have my state centralized and being able to do dependency injection with [inversify-props](https://github.com/CKGrafico/inversify-props) I could emulate this functionality.
+Now that I have my state centralized and being able to do dependency injection with [inversify-props](https://github.com/CKGrafico/inversify-props) I could emulate this functionality.

 ## Configuration